The 'UAE Free Zone Profit Repatriation' Search Guide: 5 Things IT Founders Must Know

 Why it matters: While you can freely repatriate profits, banks and regulatory authorities require proof that the funds are legitimate business earnings.

 The IT Context: You cannot simply transfer large sums of money without documentation.
 To repatriate profits as dividends, you must have up-to-date, accurate financial statements that clearly show the company has generated a distributable profit.
-Your accounting records are the key to unlocking your funds without facing delays from bank compliance departments.

 4. Corporate Tax Compliance is a Prerequisite